-Leconfield School will have a process in place to alert the DSL to all new staff (including agency and third-party staff) / volunteers starting employment.
-Appointment of new staff to be shared with DSL during SLT weekly meetings.
+Leconfield has a process (induction pack) in place to alert the DSL to all new staff (including agency and third-party staff) / volunteers starting employment and Governors taking up a role.

 When new staff or volunteer start, the DSL will ensure that, as part of their induction, they are briefed on the safeguarding expectations and internal structures that support meeting these, along with key documents and the time to read these.
-The induction process will be recorded and confirmation of completion signed / logged (you may wish to consider a checklist to tick off and be signed by DSL and new staff member, if not already using one).

-Induction will include:
+The induction process will be recorded and confirmation of completion signed / logged Induction will include:

-- KCSiE, 2022 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children). - Staff Code of Conduct 2022-2023. - Whistleblowing Guidance 2022-2023. - Strategic Child Protection & Safeguarding Policy 2022-23. - Staff Reference Guide CP and Safeguarding Policy 2022-2023. - Behaviour & Attendance policies and understand the safeguarding context of both. - The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of, internal safeguarding procedures and expectations and where key documents and guidance can be accessed.
+- KCSiE, 2023 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children). - Staff Code of Conduct 2023-2024 - Whistleblowing Guidance 2023-2024 - Strategic Child Protection & Safeguarding Policy 2023-2024 - Staff Reference Guide CP and Safeguarding Policy 2023-2024 - Behaviour & Attendance policies and the safeguarding context of both. - The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of, internal safeguarding procedures and expectations (including Online Safety and Filtering and Monitoring) and where key documents and guidance can be accessed. - Relevant online e.learning required for and appropriate to the post